Commercial Water Supply - Poor communications

 Who is your issue with?

-If you make a written complaint about the service your business is receiving, you should expect a response within 10 working days of your water supplier receiving it.
-If they don’t, you could be due a payment of £20.
+- If you make a written complaint about the service your organisation is receiving, you should expect a response within 10 working days of your water supplier receiving it.

 Guaranteed service standards (GSS)

 All customers of water and sewerage companies are entitled to guaranteed minimum standards of service, as laid down by the government.
 These rights are known as the guaranteed standards scheme (GSS).
 Where a company fails to meet any of these standards of service, then it is required to make a specified payment to the affected customer.

 If you think you are entitled to compensation you have to make a claim within 3 months of the incident.